 Gamma ray detection satellite funded by NASA’s Astrophysics Pioneers Program

-SFL will develop the StarBurst mission on its space-proven 1x1x1-meter scalable DAUNTLESS bus.
-Under Phase A of the program, SFL will complete the platform concept design, and upon approval by NASA, will then proceed with detailed design, integration, and testing of the spacecraft.
+StarBurst uses SFL’s space-proven 1x1x1-meter scalable DAUNTLESS bus.
+SFL is responsible for the design, integration, and testing of the spacecraft.
 SFL will also support the launch, commissioning, and operation of StarBurst, notionally scheduled for 2025.

 Dr. Daniel Kocevski at NASA Marshall Space Flight Center is principal investigator for the mission.
+The U.S. Naval Research Laboratory is developing the payload.
 StarBurst is funded under NASA’s Astrophysics Pioneers Program.
 Initiated in 2020, the NASA Astrophysics Pioneers Program seeks to develop small-scale astrophysics missions using small satellites, balloons, and modest International Space Station payloads to explore cosmic phenomena.

 “SFL is proud to contribute to the ground-breaking StarBurst mission,” says SFL Director Dr. Robert E. Zee.
 “Our microspace approach to building high-performance, affordable smaller satellites aligns perfectly with NASA’s goal of finding cost-effective new ways to conduct astrophysics research.”